Dear insect friends, people looking for feeder animals, web crawlers and the clueless!

 Most of our „products“ are used for feeding all types of animals, such as reptiles, amphibians, birds, fish and mammals.

-Our high breeding standards also enable us to supply insects to the human food industry, the restaurant industry as well as various cooking courses including „show cooking events“.
+Our high breeding standards also enable us to supply insects to the human food industry.
 The focal point of our homepage is however mainly geared towards feeder insects.

 From the ground up, BUGS-International is a family-owned and operated company.
 Throughout the years, the company has evolved from a small, private basement breeding ground to the largest insect breeding company in the world!
 (At least at this point in time we do not have any information about any other similarly sized or even larger business)